Kuret/dotfiles-wsl/README.md

    ```
 - To run this automatically on startup create a registry key in `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run` with the value `WScript C:\Path\To\lemonade.vbs`

+# Open links on the Windows host

+The `bin` folder contains the script `wsl-browser-bridge` which opens links on the Windows host, which does several things:
+- If the supplied path is not found on the client it will assume it is an URL and passes it to the host
+- If the supplied path starts with the `/mnt/c/` it will replace that with `C:/`
+- If the supplied path starts with anything else (like `/home/username`) it will try to copy the file referenced in the path to `C:/temp/` and pass the path to the host
+- Set the `BROWSER` environment variable to `wsl-browser-bridge` to set the client's default browser to this script

+_Please note that this won't work properly for opening folders or when trying to open a .html file on the host with external dependencies (images, javascript etc) since it will only copy the single file that's passed to the command._

 # Connecting to PostgreSQL on the Windows host

 I recommend running PSQL Portable from Windows: https://github.com/garethflowers/postgresql-portable